Web design · SEO & SEA · Branding

 2.1.9 The Contractor is not authorised and not obliged to advise the Customer on competition, consumer, labelling or other legal issues within the meaning of the Legal Services Act.
 It is therefore the responsibility of the customer to inform himself about the competition, consumer or labelling law provisions applicable to his shop and, if necessary, to have the shop checked by a specialised lawyer.

-2.1.10 After completion of the websites and/or individual parts thereof, the Contractor may offer the Customer maintenance and care services in relation to the websites.
-However, the Contractor is not obliged to make such an offer, nor does the Customer have to make use of the Contractor's further service offers.
+After completion of the websites and/or individual parts thereof, the Contractor may offer the Customer maintenance, care, hosting and support services in relation to the websites.
+However, the Contractor is not obliged to make such an offer, nor does the Customer have to make use of the Contractor's more extensive range of services.
 Corresponding agreements are exclusively the subject of individual agreements.
-If no additional maintenance and care services are agreed between the parties, the customer shall be solely responsible for the technical maintenance and up-to-dateness of the websites after acceptance.
-The Contractor shall not be liable to the Customer for any security gaps that are exploited by third parties for illegal purposes through the use of outdated software (hacking).

 The contract is concluded upon acceptance of the offer by the client.
 Project work begins upon conclusion of the contract.